Intake for the United Greek Council

-Recruitment in Culturally-Based Fraternal Organizations is also referred to as "intake."
+Recruitment in United Greek Council Organizations is also referred to as "intake."
 The intake process for each chapter is different and occurs throughout the semester, however each group hosts information sessions where any interested students can attend.
 Other activities held over the course of the semester are to help educate and inform prospective members on the unique programs and opportunities that exist within those groups.

 Students wishing to join a culturally-based fraternity or sorority must meet the LMU requirements to join: at least a 2.5 cumulative GPA and 12 units completed.

-Alpha Kappa Alpha Sorority, Incorporated (AKA) is an international service organization that was founded on the campus of Howard University in Washington, D.C. in 1908 by nine college students.
+Alpha Kappa Alpha Sorority, Inc. (AKA) is an international service organization that was founded on the campus of Howard University in Washington, D.C. in 1908 by nine college students.
 It is the oldest Greek-lettered organization established by African-American college-educated women.
 Its membership is comprised of distinguished women who boast excellent academic records, proven leadership skills and are involved in the global community through advocacy and service.
 Alpha Kappa Alpha has dedicated itself to improving the quality of life for citizens worldwide and promoting peace.
+Specifically, its program targets are building your economic legacy, women's health and wellness, HBCU4LIFE, the arts, and global impact.
 Loyola Marymount University’s Tau Kappa chapter was chartered November 13, 2011.